litexlang/litex-official-documents/How_Litex_Works/Introduction.md

 # Introduction

+_Mathematics is the language with which God has written the universe._

+_— Galileo Galilei_

+---

 This folder explains **how Litex works internally**—specifically, how Litex implements its inference rules to derive new facts from known facts.
 While the Tutorial folder teaches you *how to use* Litex, this folder reveals *how Litex works* under the hood.

 ## What Are Inference Rules?